 The Stories behind the Stanford Binet And WAIS Intelligence Test

-Human intelligence has fascinated the scientific community and the rest of the world for generations, and a lof effort has been put into understanding it.
-Two tests that are used to test human intelligence are the Stanford Binet and the Wechsler Adult intelligence Scale.
-Although both tests seek to grade intellect in humans, they have certain differences.
+Human intelligence has fascinated the scientific community and the rest of the world for generations, and a lot of effort has been put into understanding it.
+Two tests that are used to test human intelligence are the Stanford Binet and the Wechsler Adult Intelligence Scale.
+Although both tests seek to grasp intellect in humans, they have certain differences.
 Understanding their differences helps researchers and participants choose the two ideal for them.
 This article reviews both tests before addressing their main differences so you’ll be better informed.

 • Wechsler Adult Intelligence Scale

-The Wechsler Adult intelligence Scale, also known as WAIS, is an intelligence test developed in 1955 to measure the level of intelligence in older adolescents and adults.
-The test was designed by a psychologist called David Wechsler, who believed that intelligence was influenced by multiple factors and abilities rather than only one factor.
+The Wechsler Adult Intelligence Scale, also known as WAIS, is an intelligence test developed in 1955 to measure the level of intelligence in older adolescents and adults.
+It was designed by a psychologist named David Wechsler, who believed that intelligence was influenced by multiple factors and abilities rather than only one factor.

-Secondly, he was dissatisfied with the limitations of the Stanford Binet test, which was popular at the time.
+Secondly, he was dissatisfied with the limitations of the Stanford Binet test, which was popular then.
 One of his main criticisms of the Stanford Binet approach to intelligence evaluation was that the tests were timed and suited only children, not necessarily ideal for adults.
-So to counter his perceived limitations of the test, he created a new test in the 1930s, which he called the Wechsler Bellevue Intelligence Scale, and after a few years, he revised it and named it WAIS.
+So, to counter his perceived limitations of the test, he created a new test in the 1930s, which he called the Wechsler Bellevue Intelligence Scale.
+After a few years, he revised it and named it WAIS.
 David Wechsler’s test was designed to test intelligence in adults, not children.

 • Stanford Binet Test

-The Stanford Binet test was already in use before David Wechsler developed his test and was regarded as the standard test for intelligence at the time.
-According to Alfred Binet, the developer of the test, five factors can be used to gauge intelligence: fluid reasoning, quantitative reasoning, knowledge, working memory, and visual-spatial processing.
-The test also measured nonverbal and verbal responses in participants.
+The Stanford Binet test was already in use before David Wechsler developed it and was regarded as the standard test for intelligence at the time.
+According to Alfred Binet, the test developer, five factors can be used to gauge intelligence: fluid reasoning, quantitative reasoning, knowledge, working memory, and visual-spatial processing.
+The test also measured participants’ nonverbal and verbal responses.
 Furthermore, each factor was assigned a given score, and scores for all five were combined to produce an overall IQ score.

-The origin of the Stanford Binet test can be traced to the Binet-Simon Scale, a French devised for evaluating intelligence levels.
-The scale was designed by Alfred Binet, and a student of his named Theodore Simon.
-At the time, education laws in France were flawed – as per modern standards – so the government approached Alfred Binet to develop a device that could be used to detect a child that had below-average intelligence for their age.
+The Stanford Binet test’s origins can be traced to the Binet-Simon Scale, a French devised for evaluating intelligence levels.
+The scale was designed by Alfred Binet and a student named Theodore Simon.
+At the time, education laws in France were flawed—as per modern standards—so the government approached Alfred Binet to develop a device that could detect a child with below-average intelligence for their age.

-Their design was successful and became a standardized measure for testing the academic abilities of children.
+Their design was successful and became a standardized measure for testing children’s academic abilities.
 Over the last 100 years, it has undergone revisions and has been made more accurate.
 It was very effective in identifying children with cognitive disabilities and those with high IQs.

 • Difference Between WAIS and Stanford Binet